mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/tutorials/inter-contract-calls/inter-contract-calls.md

 ## Internal transactions in LIGO

 The simplest example of an internal transaction is sending Tez to a contract.
-Note that in Tezos, implicit accounts owned by people holding private keys are contracts as well.
+Note that in Mavryk, implicit accounts owned by people holding private keys are contracts as well.
 Implicit accounts have no code and accept _unit_ as the parameter.
 Consider the following code snippet:

 <Syntax syntax="cameligo">